 Jeon Jihee Equipment

 Jeon Jihee table tennis career in South Korea started when she joined the women’s table tennis team of a steel-making company.
-Speaking after losing one of her matches to Cheng i-Ching, she said that the defeat taught her to stop thinking too much about the results to avoid unnerving herself.
+After losing one of her matches to Cheng i-Ching, she said that the defeat taught her to stop thinking too much about the results to avoid unnerving herself.

 Jeon competed in the 2021 WTT Middle East Hub and won two bronze medals in the women’s and mixed doubles events at the new WTT series.
 She and Shin Yubin also won the women’s doubles at the 2021 WTT Star Contender, a bronze medal in women’s singles and she progressed to the finals with Lee Sangsu in the mixed doubles event.
 Jeon Jihee has what it takes to keep her position as one of the best table tennis players worldwide.